Watergate scandal: Impeachment hearings and United States v. Nixon

-'Smoking gun' tape released
+"Smoking gun" tape released

-On July 27, 1974, the House Judiciary Committee voted 27-to-11 to recommend the first article of impeachment against the president: obstruction of justice.
+On July 27, 1974, the House Judiciary Committee voted 27-to-11 to recommend the first article of impeachment: obstruction of justice.
 (Note: The room was immediately evacuated after a false report of a pro-Nixon kamikaze plane about to crash into the Capitol.)
-The Committee recommended the second article, abuse of power, on July 29, 1974.
-The following day, they approved a third—obstruction of Congress—and voted against two charges related to the Cambodian bombings and tax fraud.
-Ninety percent of Americans listened to committee proceeding on radio or television.
-Support for Nixon dwindled in the House and Senate, and, with the impending release of the June 23 "smoking gun" tape, Nixon weighed resigning, a move that would preserve his federal benefits and those of his staff and mitigate post-office liability.
-If impeached by the House, Nixon needed 34 votes in the Senate for acquittal.
+On July 29, the committee recommended a second article, abuse of power, and, on the following day, approved a third—obstruction of Congress—and rejected two related to the Cambodian bombings and tax fraud.
+Ninety percent of Americans listened to the proceedings on radio or television.
+As Congressional support for Nixon collapsed and the release of the June 23 "smoking gun" tape loomed, Nixon weighed resigning to preserve his federal benefits and those of his staff and limit liability.
+If impeached by the House, Nixon needed the support of 34 Senators for acquittal.

-On August 5, 1974, the White House released the "smoking gun" tape.
-The Haldeman-Nixon conversation showed that the president had lied and that he had been involved in the cover-up at its inception.
-The tape's release resulted in the loss of most support for Nixon in the Capitol, particularly among Republicans who felt betrayed.
-In addition to Republican House minority leader John Rhodes, ten Republican House Judiciary Committee members who had voted against the articles pledged to vote for impeachment.
-The following day, California Governor Ronald Reagan and RNC Chairman George H. W. Bush both called for Nixon to resign.
-Senator Barry Goldwater informed Haig that Nixon only had 12 votes in the Senate and said "He has lied to me for the last time".
-Fearing a "berserk" Nixon might unilaterally trigger nuclear armageddon, Secretary of Defense James R. Schlesinger alerted top military leaders that any launch orders from the president must be confirmed by himself or Kissinger.
+On August 5, the White House released the "smoking gun" tape.
+The Haldeman-Nixon conversation showed that the president had lied and had been involved in the cover-up from its inception.
+Its release extinguished most Congressional support for Nixon, particularly among Republicans who felt betrayed.
+Republican House minority leader John Rhodes and ten Republican House Judiciary Committee members who had opposed the articles now backed impeachment.
+The following day, California governor Ronald Reagan and RNC chairman George H. W. Bush both urged Nixon to resign.
+Senator Barry Goldwater told Haig that Nixon only had 12 votes in the Senate and said "He has lied to me for the last time".
+Fearing a "berserk" Nixon might unilaterally trigger nuclear armageddon, Defense Secretary James R. Schlesinger, according to Graff, alerted military leaders to confirm any presidential launch orders with himself or Kissinger.